Box074/UumuuPlus/README.md

 # UumuuPlus

-A mod that strengthens Uumuu, inspired by a Discord user named
+A mod that strengthens Uumuu, inspired by a Discord user named Bigal

 - [x] Uumuu’s health is increased to 900